-"They've taken a professional approaching to biending the city's pass, with the future, it helps to bring in someone who looks at this neutrally and has the big picture in mind.
+"They've taken a professional approaching to blending the city's past with the future.
+It helps to bring in someone who looks at this neutral-ly and has the big picture in mind.
 They see our potential.
-They don't just see our problems."
+They don't